eclipsesource/tabris-js/doc/cordova.md

 ---
 # Cordova Plug-ins Support

 The Tabris.js API is primarily a UI/widget library, with some [additional browser-inspired APIs](w3c-api.md).
-To provide features not covered by either of these, Tabris.js can be extended with [Apache Cordova](http://cordova.apache.org/) plug-ins.
+It is also compatible with many JavaScript libraries that do not require the DOM or native node modules.
+To provide features not covered by any of these, Tabris.js can be extended with [Apache Cordova](http://cordova.apache.org/) plug-ins.
+This is the recommended way to utilize platform-native features in Tabris.js.

 The JavaScript API documentation of Cordova plug-ins is also valid in Tabris.js, with one minor exception: It is **not** necessary to listen to the `deviceready` event before accessing plug-in API.
 All plug-ins will be ready when the applications main module is loaded.